 What's the takeaway?
 If you've been interested in a meal kit, but doubts kept you from pulling the trigger, consider this: by getting a subscription to HelloFresh, you're not just putting home cooked meals on the table with minimal effort, you're helping save the environment for generations to come.

 Update: The folks at HelloFresh are extending a special offer to our readers!
-Follow this link to get up to 50% off your first two boxes!
+Follow this link to get a discount off your first 4 deliveries!